Protecting Our Productive Soils project — Natural Resource Management

 Maximising pasture production and utilisation for best practice lamb finishing under irrigation

 nt.
 In addition to production data such as growth rates, dry matter production, animal liveweight gains, and number of price of lambs finished, input data is also being collected (e.g. labour, material costs etc).
 This will enable gross margins for the different treatments to be calculated.

+The first of the trials was hosted by Andrew Archer from Chester at Westwood.
 To listen to the ABC radio Tasmania’s Country Hour interview with Andrew click here.

 To read the year one trial summary report click here.
 LRMG Trial 1 summary July17_V2